anunayreddy22/Data-Structures-and-Algorithms/README.md

 Lets move on to SORTING Concept before we dig deep into Data Structures.

 Most Common sorting Algorithms are Bubble sort, insertion sort, Selection sort, Merge sort, Quick Sort, Heap sort.

+BUBBLE SORT:

+Bubble sort goes through the array of numbers, and looks at each pair of adjacent numbers.
+Bubble sort will then place the lower number on the left, towards the beginning of the array, and the higher number on the right, towards the end.
+This process is repeated and bubble sort will continue to loop through the array until no swaps are made, thus leaving a sorted array.

+Code is available in java in Sortiing Algorithms folder.